LightningCreations/lclib/doc/GeneralLibraryRules.md

 * The type can be explicitly converted to any type which the documented type can be, including user-provided unrelated types.
 * The type has an implicit conversion to the documented return type (or to `std::decay_t<RT>`, if `RT` is a reference type, with one exception documented below).
 * If the documented return type is a non-const lvalue reference type, then the actual return type must be assignable from all types which can be assigned to lvalues of the documented return type.
-* If the documented return type is an rvalue reference type or a const lvalue reference type (where the referenced type, with cv-qualifiers dropped is `RT`), then the returned type may not have an implicit conversion to a non-reference type `RT`.
+* If the documented return type is an rvalue reference type or a const lvalue reference type (where the referenced type, with cv-qualifiers dropped is `RT`) , then the returned type may not have an direct, user-defined conversion to a non-reference type `RT`.
 That is, the function may not return a prvalue if it would otherwise not (but may return an xvalue or lvalue when it otherwise would return a prvalue).
 * If the documented return type is an lvalue reference type, the result may not drop cv-qualified from the reference type.
 Additionally, the actual return type may not be a volatile-qualified lvalue reference, unless the original referenced type was volatile-qualified.